 When Express Care Is the Right Place

-Our experienced nurse practitioners can diagnose and treat a wide range of common health conditions, such as colds, ear aches and sore throats.
-They also offer wellness services such as flu vaccinations, blood tests and school physicals.
-Express Care is a convenient solution for people with uncomplicated health care needs on the go.
+Our experienced nurse practitioners can diagnose and treat a wide range of common health care needs, such as colds, ear aches and sore throats.
+See a full list of conditions treated and services offered at our Express Care clinics in downtown or Encinitas.